Insights: Articles & Resources by Oliver Inc.

 In the age of e-commerce, we’ve also experienced a rise in illegitimate and counterfeit products in many industries.
 Nutraceuticals have not been immune to these illicit activities.

-Whether criminals are tampering with your product, replacing items with their own, or trying to imitate your packaging, counterfeit nutraceuticals put consumers at risk.
-They may intake ingredients that are ineffective at minimum, or life-threatening at worse.
+Whether criminals are replacing items with their own or trying to imitate your packaging, counterfeit nutraceuticals put consumers at risk.
+They may contain ingredients that are ineffective at minimum, or life-threatening at worst.

 In addition to potentially harming consumers, counterfeit nutraceuticals compromise your brand because people equate you with the illegitimate products they unknowingly consume.

-To neutralize these threats, nutraceutical brands are implementing anti-counterfeiting features into their packaging, taking advantage of advanced technologies difficult for criminals to replicate and easy for retailers to discern.
+To help neutralize these threats, nutraceutical brands are implementing anti-counterfeiting features into their secondary packaging, taking advantage of advanced technologies difficult for criminals to replicate and easy for retailers to discern.

 Visible to the natural eye, overt authentication solutions include color-shifting inks, pearlescent inks, tamper-evident closures and labels, holographic seals and labels, and specialized 2D and QR codes.